+Propeller design is a complex topic which I am sure has been the life's work for many engineers.
 The difficulty is that a propeller has many parameters which are all interdependent.
-There are diameter and pitch (the distance the blades will travel through the water if the propeller turns once, like a corkscrew).
-Then the area of each blade and the number of blades.
-The speed of rotation and the torque.
-When the boat is moving, hull drag causes the water entering the propeller to be slower than the actual boat speed, but because the propeller is sucking water in, there is a corresponding increase in drag.
+There are diameter and pitch (the distance the blades will travel through the water if the propeller turns once, like a corkscrew), the area of each blade and the number of blades.
+Once these are determined, and the blade profile chosen, the speed of the boat will depend upon the hull characteristics and the weight of the boat.

-Now, as well as the speed that can be achieved, there is a handling aspect to propellers.
-If you want to stop quickly, or punch the boat out of a lock, you do just need to move lots of water.
-Also, I am sure that the wake caused by a large propeller moving more water more slowly will be less turbulent, and hence quieter, than a small propeller moving a little water more quickly.
-For this reason, I opted for an 18in propeller.
-The maximum efficiency line from the multi-colour chart above was 0.8, corresponding to a 14in pitch.
+The wake caused by a large propeller moving more water more slowly will be less turbulent, and hence quieter, than a small propeller moving a little water more quickly.
+For this reason, I opted for an 18in propeller, and using a chart like the one above I settled on a 14in pitch.

 As a sanity check, I asked lots of people for advice, used on-line and downloadable propeller sizing tools, and plotted all the information I could gather on a chart of diameter vs pitch.
 Fortunately my 18x14 choice was in the middle of the range which provides reassurance.